Helping family physicians to identify and provide appropriate information to their COVID-19 vaccine hesitant patients

 Benefits for your patients and for your practice

-As part of our research project, we will include survey questions on COVID-19 vaccination status or interest and reasons for hesitation or lack of interest among your unvaccinated patients who respond.
-Our team, working with communications and public health experts, will develop messages to address vaccine hesitancy, based on patient characteristics such as age, rurality, etc. and the reasons why they are not vaccinated.
-These messages will then be sent to groups of patients for whom they are tailored, by email or text message using CPIN.
-Our researchers will measure whether this tailored and targeted digital communication from primary care providers increases vaccine uptake.
+As part of our research project, we include survey questions on COVID-19 vaccination status of patients and their children (age 5 and older), as well as reasons for parents’ hesitation or lack of interest among those who have not yet decided whether to (or who do not intend to) vaccinate their children.
+Our team, working with communications and public health experts, develops messages to address parent vaccine hesitancy, based on characteristics such as age, rurality, etc. and the reasons they are hesitating to have their children vaccinated.
+These messages are sent to groups of parent patients for whom they are tailored, by email or text message using CPIN.
+Our researchers are measuring whether this tailored and targeted digital communication from primary care providers increases vaccine uptake in children, as reported by parents.

 Participation is free and simple

 We are recruiting 300 physicians and nurse practitioners with a family/general practice (i.e. not specializing in a narrow set of conditions or treatments) and with their own list of patients.
-We will offer participating providers the patient outreach, survey and feedback services free for one year.
-This is a value of $500 per practice (waived one-time fee) and $500 per provider (waived annual fee for the year).
-We will also compensate each participating provider $125 for their time being oriented on the CPIN system and study.
+We offer participating providers the patient outreach messages, surveys and feedback on vaccine hesitancy in their practice, as well as three additional patient outreach message and survey campaigns on topics of their choice, over one year.
+We also compensate each participating provider $125 for their time being oriented on the CPIN system and study.

 Find out more

 If you are interested in the study or would like to know more about it, please contact our team by email at firstname.lastname@example.org or by phone at 613-746-4621, ext .
 6420.
-To receive information on the ethics associated with this research, you can contact the Montfort Hospital Research Ethics Committee (REB) by phone at 613-746-4621, extension 2221, or by email at ethics @ montfort.on.ca .
+To receive information on the ethics associated with this research, you can contact the Research Ethics Board (REB) of Hôpital Montfort by phone at 613-746-4621, extension 2221, or by email at ethique@ montfort.on.ca .

 Here are the dates of the next information meetings to find out more: